yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Kernel/Kernel_Drivers/Storage/NAND.rst

 NAND flash is not present on the EVM but needs to be added via an Expansion card (TDMS64DC02EVM) that plugs into the High Speed Expansion (HSE) port.

+The NAND flash and SoC supports BCH16 ECC Scheme but the BootROM does not support BCH16.
+So BCH8 ECC Scheme has been used on this board.

 .. note::

 	Aside from setting the correct bootmode (SYSBOOT[5:0]) for